Sector Policy & Campaigns

 - create networks with organisations who share interests and values with the community broadcasting sector; and

-- advocate for the interests of community broadcasters.
+- promote the interests of community broadcasters.

 The following reflects this ongoing work.